Lang Ping: Personal life

 Lang Ping was born in Tianjin.
 She was married to Chinese former handball player "Frank" Bai Fan from 1987 to 1995.
 In 1992, they had a daughter named Lydia Lang Bai, who played volleyball for Stanford University and played the young version of Lang Ping in the film Leap.
 Lang is currently married to Wang Yucheng, a professor at the China Academy of Social Science.

 In 1987, Lang moved to Los Angeles with Bai to study and serve as an assistant volleyball coach at the University of New Mexico.
 When asked about the reasons for her move, she said she wanted "to taste a normal life."
 She maintains Chinese citizenship despite having lived in the U.S. for more than 15 years.

 Career

-Nicknamed the "Iron Hammer", Lang was a member of the Chinese National Team that won the Gold Medal over the United States at the 1984 Summer Olympics in Los Angeles, California.
-She was also a member of the team that won the World Championship crown in 1982 in Peru and won World Cup titles in 1981 and 1985.
-The Chinese women's volleyball team won multiple world championships during Lang's career.
+Nicknamed the "Iron Hammer", Lang was a member of the Chinese national team that won the gold medal over the United States at the 1984 Summer Olympics in Los Angeles.
+She was also a member of the team that won the World Championship crown in 1982 in Peru and won World Cup titles in 1981 and 1985 in Japan.
+She captained the 1985 World Cup team and was named the most valuable player of the tournament.
+The Chinese women's volleyball team won multiple World Championships during Lang's career.
 Lang was the star outside hitter on the team.
 She was named one of China's Top Ten Athletes of the year from 1981 to 1986.